Sali Berisha

-Sali Berisha (/sq/; born 15 October 1944) is an Albanian politician and former cardiologist who served as the President of Albania from 1992 to 1997 and as the 32nd prime minister of Albania from 2005 to 2013.
+Sali Berisha (/sq/; born 15 October 1944) is an Albanian politician and retired cardiologist who served as the President of Albania from 1992 to 1997 and as the 32nd prime minister of Albania from 2005 to 2013.
 Berisha has served as chairman of the Democratic Party of Albania since 2022.
 He has previously held the position of chairman from 1990 to 1992 and 1997 to 2013.
 He is the leader of the opposition in Albania.

 Under the Biden Administration, he was barred from entering the United States under Section 7031(c)(1)(A) of the Consolidated Appropriations Act, 2021 due to accusations of 'involvement in significant corruption' and ties to organized crime groups and criminals deemed a 'risk to public safety in Albania.
 Berisha is also sanctioned by the United Kingdom.

-Despite major speculation to the contrary, backed by a tweet made by journalist Marc Caputo regarding Sali Berisha's "non grata" status in the United States, Berisha is still barred from entering the United States as of May 9, 2025.

-On 9 September 2021, Berisha was expelled by party chairman Lulzim Basha from the Democratic Party's Parliamentary Group due to legal issues with the US Department of State.
-This decision led to 79-year-old Berisha starting a nation-wide movement to remove Basha as leader of the Democratic Party, causing a major rift in the party's internal structures, between Berisha's and Basha's supporters.

-On 30 December 2023, Berisha was placed under house arrest due to alleged corruption during his term as Prime Minister.
-He was released following a court order on 27 November 2024.